The first month of the second quarter signifies a substantial relief from rainfall in

 Rainfall

-In Katima Mulilo, in April, during 3 rainfall days, 18mm (0.71") of precipitation is typically accumulated.
-Throughout the year, there are 68 rainfall days, and 682mm (26.85") of precipitation is accumulated.
+In Katima Mulilo, during April, the rain falls for 3 days and regularly aggregates up to 18mm (0.71") of precipitation.
+Throughout the year, in Katima Mulilo, there are 68 rainfall days, and 682mm (26.85") of precipitation is accumulated.

 Daylight

-The average length of the day in April is 11h and 42min.
+In April, the average length of the day is 11h and 42min.

 Sunshine